openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         superiority since we went to the event like a team,we worked as a team and we managed to do all the right things a community should do.
 Older communities from openSUSE community were present but not even close to our level of organization.
 And although the great amount of work we made, still we had a lot of fun.
-FigureÂ 11, Our member Ipparion giving instructions about openSUSE
+FigureÂ 11, â€œOur member Ipparion giving instructions about openSUSEâ€
 >
 > </blockquote>